Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/connection-events.md

 ---
 id: connection-events
 title: Connection events
-sidebar_label: Connection events

 ---

-When you need to react to connection or disconnection events for yourself and other clients, you can use `NetworkManager.OnConnectionEvent` as a unified source of information about changes to the network topology. `OnConnectionEvent` will receive a `ConnectionEventData` struct detailing the relevant information about the connection state change:
+When you need to react to connection or disconnection events for yourself or other clients, you can use `NetworkManager.OnConnectionEvent` as a unified source of information about changes in the network.
+Connection events are session-mode agnostic and work in both [client-server](../terms-concepts/client-server.md) and [distributed authority](../terms-concepts/distributed-authority.md) contexts.

+`OnConnectionEvent` receives a `ConnectionEventData` struct detailing the relevant information about the connection state change:

 ```csharp
 public enum ConnectionEvent